Porcelain vs. Ceramic Tile: What's the Difference?

-Ceramic and porcelain are highly popular with homeowners, who seek these clay-based tiles out for their durability, timeless aesthetic and relative affordability.
+Ceramic and porcelain tiles are highly popular with homeowners, who seek these clay-based materials out for their durability, timeless aesthetic and relative affordability.
 “Porcelain and ceramic tend to be more cost-effective since they do not need to be mined from the earth,” says Kendra Nash of Nash Design Group.
 “They are man-made materials that are less delicate compared to natural stone.”
 Ceramic and porcelain share many similarities, but they also have noteworthy differences, including porosity, maintenance and cost.
 We’ll take a look at the pros and cons of each material to help you decide which is the better choice for your home project.

 Urban Kitchen with Teal Wall Tile